Multi-Attribute Proportional Representation: Multi-Attribute Extensions of Methods of Apportionment

-In this section we focus on the single-attribute case ($p = 1$).
-Without loss of generality, let us assume that the single attribute be party affiliation.
-Further, let us for a moment assume that for each value $x_1^j$ there are at least $k$ candidates with value $x_1^j$ (this is typically the case in party-list elections).
-Then finding the optimal committee comes down to apportionment problem for party-list elections, where a fractional distribution $\pi_1$ has to be ``rounded up'' to an integer-valued distribution $r_1$ such that $\sum_j r_1^j = k$.
+Now, let us argue that \autoref{def:multiAttrHamilton} can be viewed as an extension of the Hamilton method of apportionment.
+We start by considering the case of a single-attribute ($p = 1$).
+Without loss of generality, let us assume that the single attribute is a party affiliation.
+Moreover, let us for a moment assume the full supply property, i.e., that for each value $x_1^j$ there are at least $k$ candidates with value $x_1^j$ (this is typically the case in party-list elections; in fact we need to use this assumption only to ensure that the Hamilton method is well defined).
+After defining $\pi_1^i = \frac{v_i}{v_{+}}$ for all $i$, we obtain the following result:

-There are two main families of apportionment methods: {\em largest remainders} and {\em highest average} methods \cite{Balinski01}.
-We shall not discuss highest average methods here, because they are weakly relevant to our model.
-For largest remainders methods, a {\em quota} $q$ is computed as a function of the number of seats $k$ and the number of voters $n$.
-The number of votes for party $i$ is $n_i = n.\pi_i$.
-The most common choice of a quota is the {\em Hare quota}, defined as $\frac{n}{k}$; the method based on the Hare quota is called the {\em Hamilton} method.\footnote{Other common choices are the {\em Droop quota} $1+\frac{n}{1+k}$, the {\em Hagenbach-Bischoff quota} $\frac{n}{1+k}$ and the {\em Imperiali quota} $\frac{n}{2+k}$.} {\em Our aim is to generalize the Hamilton method to multiattribute domains}.